677 - Clay Allison - live

 And they want Clay dead.

-And so now armed Mexican gangs are roaming looking for Clay.
+And so now armed Mexican gangs are roaming looking for clay.

 So the sheriff hides Clay at a ranch.
+Here.

 And

 when Clay finally comes back, he was packing a lot of guns and he has 45 cowboys with him.
+What the fuck?
+Yeah.

 And he was just hidden in a ranch?
+No, yeah, but for a while.
+For a while.

-They were like, fuck yeah.
+And they're like, fuck yeah.

+Which is what always happens.
 Yeah, I was going to say, like, part of it is that, like, we like you, but the other part is racism is something we're big fans of as well.

 So it's in our blood.

-And there's a ringman, and there's Settlement vigilantes and there's Mexicans.
+So it's total fucking chaos.
+And there's a ringman and there's settler vigilantes and there's Mexicans.

 Plus the Mexicans ask the Native Americans to help them out.

 Guards have to be stationed at every entrance to the town and no one can leave without Clay's permission.
+Jesus Christ.

-On November 9th, 1875, the Santa Fe New Mexican wrote that Cimaron was in the hands of a mob.
+On November 9th, 1875, the Santa Fe, New Mexican wrote that Cimaron was in the hands of a mob.
+And this is what became known as the Colfax County War.

-So now the governor
+So now the governor.

-told me about a pet.
+My grandpa told me about a man.

 Oh, now I know.